-Getting muscle striations is a combination of a number of advanced techniques, and it should be said that staying this shredded year round isn’t healthy.
+Getting muscle striations, then, is a combination of a number of fat loss techniques.
+Now, staying this shredded year-round isn’t healthy.
 That’s why you often don’t see bodybuilders and athletes staying in the “contest shape” throughout the year.

 They start their contest prep 8 to 12 weeks prior to the show depending on the shape they’re starting from.
-So, you need to decide when you want these striations to appear.
-It could be for a competition, photo shoot, or any other special event.
+So, you need to decide when you want your muscle striations to peak.
+It could be for a competition, photoshoot, or any other special event.

-Once you’ve set an end date, here’s how to achieve the look you desire:
+Once you’ve set an end date, here are the big boxes you need to address to achieve the look you desire:

 You can get striated from any condition, but I recommend starting from as lean a state as possible.
 The time taken to achieve the striation will differ based on your body fat, and if you’re lean, it should take around 8 to 12 weeks to get striated.